For immediate help & free advice, please freephone: 0800 901 2475

 If your company is in debt

 Even if your personal finances are unaffected, having bad debt in your company can still be a stressful experience that can harm your business.
-We offer a number of debt relief solutions for limited companies; including Company Voluntary Arrangements (CVA), which allow you to maintain control of the company while repaying your debt.
+We offer several debt relief solutions for limited companies; including Company Voluntary Arrangements (CVA), which allow you to maintain control of the company while repaying your debt.
 Alternatively, we can explore administration as an option to restructure the company.

 If your personal finances are affected